Summer Reading Tips 2020

 Read aloud to your children to help support their vocabulary and background knowledge.
 We also encourage children to read in many genres: books, graphic novels, comic books, newspapers, magazines, e-books, online books, recipes, directions, etc.!

-Here are some websites to help you find good books:
+Here are some other websites to help you find good books:

 - Nancie Atwell’s Center for Teaching and Learning where students are encouraged read at least 40 books a year and recommend books for students their age.

 - ReadKiddoRead is best-selling author James Patterson’s site for irresistible books by age and genre.
 His son was a reluctant reader, so he was inspired to create this site to help get all students reading.

 - Former Library of Congress Ambassador to Reading Jon Scieszka’s Guys Read focuses on the reading needs of boys.

 - MyON has over 5,000 titles from which to choose in many fiction and nonfiction genres.
 Students log in with their FCPS username and password.